Old Siberian city of Tomsk is happy to welcome all marathon lovers again, for the second time now, on Sunday, June 9, 2019!

-For a start, we would like you to meet the symbol of Yarche!
+For a start, we would like you to meet the mascot of Yarche!
 Marathon – 2019.
 Please welcome the Moose of Kulai!

 In the ancient times when the Scythians enjoyed the rise of their glory, there was a taiga tribe in Western Siberia that we now call Kulai by the name of the mountain in Tomsk region where that culture artefacts were first discovered.